Alabama Real Estate License Requirements

 - Sept 30 of even years (every two years)

-- Requirement is 15 hours: 6 hours of Risk Management (3 hours of Risk Management Level 1 and 3 hours of Risk Management Level 2) and 9 hours of Commission-approved courses
+- Requirement is 15 hours: 3 hours of the Commission-approved Risk Management course and 12 hours of Commission-approved courses